 Terms and Conditions

-It's important to understand the specifics of the FOB terms so all parties know what is expected, and who will be responsible for unforeseen charges and fees.
+It's important to understand the specifics of the FOB terms so all parties know what is expected and who will be responsible for unforeseen charges and fees.
 It's also important to consider your dating as well.
 Some vendors will offer longer terms for payment, but the start date is based on FOB date.
-And this ultimately impacts your cost of goods.
+This ultimately impacts the cost of goods.